-The Device IP Configuration Wizard can discover devices that do not have an IP address assigned.
+The Device IP Configuration Utility can discover Rack PDUs that do not have an IP address assigned.
 Once discovered, you can configure the IP address settings for the cards.

 You can also search for devices already on the network by entering an IP range to define the search.
-The Utility scans the IP addresses in the defined range and discovers devices that already have a DHCP-assigned IP address.
+The Utility scans the IP addresses in the defined range and discovers Rack PDUs that already have a DHCP-assigned IP address.

-NOTE: For detailed information on the Utility, see the Knowledge Base on the support page of the www.apc.com website and search for FA156064 (the ID of the relevant article).
+NOTE: For detailed information on the Utility, go to www.apc.com, select your country from the drop-down list, select Support > Resources and Tools > FAQs and search for FA156064 (the ID of the relevant article).

-NOTE: To use the DHCP Option 12 (AOS 5.1.5 or higher), see Knowledge Base ID FA156110.
+NOTE: To use the DHCP Option 12 (AOS 5.1.5 or higher), see FAQ ID FA156110.